-No longer accepting applications for Undergraduate Fall 2018 semester.
-Will start accepting applications for Undergraduate Spring 2019 semester at the end of September.
+No longer accepting applications for Undergraduate Spring 2019 semester.
+Now accepting applications for Undergraduate Summer 2019 semester until March 15th, 2019.

 The internship program provides university students majoring in the human services or criminal justice fields with an opportunity to apply their educational knowledge to a practical experience in the criminal justice system.

 The Adult Division provides supervision for offenders (ages 18 and up) placed on Probation by the Courts, as well as performs a number of other court-related functions.
 At any given time, the Adult Division is responsible for the supervision of approximately

 4,000 felony offenses and misdemeanor cases.
 In addition to general cases, officers supervise and number of specialty caseloads including, Youthful Offender, Sex Offender, Mental Health, Community Service, Investigations, DUI/Specialized Drug and